-My research concerns the capacity of local government actors to assemble investment in low carbon energy systems.
-Specifically, I am examining the interactions of market-based governance with local authority energy initiatives using economic sociology concepts of ‘valuation’ to investigate valuation practices in developing local sustainable energy projects.
-I am using the Best Value framework for local government as one object of investigation.
+My research concerns the capacity of local actors to assemble investment in low carbon energy systems.
+Specifically, I am examining the interactions of valuation frameworks in the development of local authority-led energy initiatives.
+Drawing on an economic sociology perspective, the Best Value framework for local government is one object of investigation in my thesis.